PascalSun/TimelineKGQA/tkgqa_generator/docs/data/ICEWS.md

 Majority of the events are from the `null` sector, which means no source sector assigned, the number is 4315622.
 A lot of events are from multiple sectors.
-Ohter than that, top sections include
+Other than that, top sections include

 ```csv
 "General Population / Civilian / Social,Social",540124